EricClasher/Polymarket-Content-/README.md

 JUST IN: SpaceX IPO filing reveals the company holds 18,712 Bitcoin at a cost basis of roughly $35,000 per BTC.

 JUST IN: Anthropic's private valuation has officially surpassed $1,000,000,000,000.00.

+NEW: Google is seeking approval to release up to 32 million “specially treated” mosquitoes in California & Florida to combat disease.